-Small but charming it contains a XII century church and a museum devoted to General de Gaulle, Napoleon and the history of local highwaymen and brigands.
+Small but charming it contains a XII century church and a museum devoted to General de Gaulle, Napoleon and the history of the trabucayres, local highwaymen and brigands.

 A little farther on, again on the right, a bunch of signs include one to L’Andreu and the road goes directly to the Bardou family hunting lodge.
 They were waited on by the good farmer’s family from the stone Mas behind it.

 The Riuferrer tumbles over a waterfall in the extensive grounds and the old farmhouse has been restored, In those days, less than a century ago, the poor farmer’s wife would occasionally have to take supplies on foot all the way to Chateau Aubiry, arriving once so exhausted the maids of the chateau gave her a pair of shoes and a meal before sending her back.